 A self-directed IRA is a retirement investment account that the account holder manages.

 Account holders of self-directed IRAs have greater flexibility in what they can invest in.
-For example, you can use a self-directed IRA to invest in things like cryptocurrency.
+For example, an individual can use a self-directed IRA to invest in cryptocurrencies.
 This is one of the benefits of a self-directed IRA.

-You may open up a self-directed IRA with the bank, but the bank doesn’t manage the account for you.
-The bank is the “custodian” of the self-directed IRA because they are holding your assets in trust for you.
-You and the bank are responsible for different aspects of the account.
+An investor may open up a self-directed IRA with the bank, but the bank doesn’t manage the account for them.
+The bank is the “custodian” of the self-directed IRA because it is holding the assets in trust for the investor.
+The investor and their bank are responsible for different aspects of the account.

 The custodian does not manage the fund or pick what to invest in.
-What’s more, they can’t give you financial advice or even tell you if they think your investment is lawful or smart.
-Rather, their sole job is to maintain custody of your assets on your behalf.
-It’s up to you to decide what you’d like to invest in and how to grow your money.
+What’s more, they can’t provide financial advice or even tell the investor whether their allocations are lawful or smart.
+The bank’s sole job is to maintain custody of the assets on the investor’s behalf, who decides what they’d like to invest in and how to grow their money.

 So, what is the difference between a self-directed IRA and a standard retirement account?
 Three main differences are: